VijayRodrigues/tokyo-olympic-azure-data-engineering-project/README.md

   <li>Upload the Tokyo Olympics dataset from Kaggle to GitHub.</li>
   <li>Use Azure Data Factory to ingest data into Azure Data Lake Storage Gen2.</li>
   <li>Use Azure Databricks for data transformation and Azure Synapse for advanced analytics.</li>
-  <li>Visualize the results in Power BI or Azure Synapse Analytics.</li>
 </ol>

 ## Folder Structure